Expats and Personal Finances - The Swiss Conundrum

 It is not untypical to have worked a number of years in a number of countries before coming to Switzerland and starting in your new company pension scheme (the 2nd Pillar of the 3 Pillar Swiss pension system).
 One of the major problems is that you cannot combine your different pension schemes to generate the compound growth which is so essential in creating added value in your pension plan.
 This is accentuated by the miserly growth rates on your Swiss pension plan (many at below average European inflation levels).

 The final let-down is when, for many expats, you take up a new position in another country, you have to either park your low growth lump sum 2nd Pillar fund here or find a new investment home for it abroad.
 The net result is that it is now virtually impossible for most expats to come close to reaching the widely accepted target of two-thirds of final salary as a pension from their various company pension schemes alone.

-The challenge is further compounded by the continuing pressures on the Swiss Pension System where the pension deficit for companies on Switzerland’s benchmark SMI index increased by 24% to CHF27.7 billion in 2012.
+The challenge is further compounded by the continuing pressures on the Swiss Pension System where the pension deficit for companies on Switzerland’s benchmark SMI index increased by 24% to 27.7 billion CHF in 2012.
 The conversion percentage rate that is set for turning your capital pension fund into your annual pension payment is also now falling consistently, thereby reducing the projected pension payout from your fund.
 Why is this?
 Primarily, because life expectancy has increased so significantly so more people are drawing their pensions for longer than ever before.